coderofsalvation/bashlive.repo/README.md

 see [HERE](https://github.com/coderofsalvation/bashlive) for the BASHLIVE-repo itself

+### Improve the website

+The website can be found in the 'gh-pages' branch

 ### How to have your own repo

 The easiest way is look at 'index.txt', and create your own indexfile like so: